Tubing

 Asheville’s river is one of the oldest in the world.
 It flows past the Biltmore Estates and River Arts District and offers plenty of go-with-the-flow adventures like tubing, stand-up paddleboarding, swimming, and, if you’re up for something new – Bellyaking (a kayak you ride on your belly).

-Looking for rental options?
+Would you be interested in rental options?
 Zen Tubing will give you a tube and a shuttle to the put-in, making access and departure a breeze.
 The seven-mile stretch from Hominy Creek to Pearson Bridge is a popular self-guided float trip.
 The trip begins at the French Broad River Park.
-Asheville Adventure Rentals is located there and offers a variety of ways to float this quiet water stretch.
-You can rent or bring your own tube/canoe/kayak/SUP and pay a small transfer fee.
+Asheville Adventure Company offers a variety of ways to float this quiet water stretch.

 Wai Mauna SUP Tours offers exciting ways to stand up paddle board on the river with your friends and family.
 For example, the six-person SUP raft called a "party barge" keeps you together without renting multiple boards.
 You can take a guided or self-guided tour on a 17-foot board.
 Wai Mauna also offers sunrise SUP tours.